Tyra-hans/Quoteme-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## BDD
+The user interacts with the landing page by reading quotes and voting on them and also through form inputs.The form allows the user to create and submit a quote.

+## Known Bugs
+No known bugs.
+If you notice any, please see contact information below.
+## Support and contact details
+For feedback , complaints or queries :
+ email: tyrahans17@gmail.com , or call : 0705834383
+### License
+This project is licensed under the terms of the MIT license.
+Copyright (c) 2019 **Tyra Hans**